kimw8833/LLPP-Assignments/README.md

 We will provide instructions to run the codebase on an Ubuntu system.
 If you use Windows, you should be able to use WSL2 to achieve the same goal.

-### Prerequisite: Qt5
+### Prerequisite: Qt5 (optional)

+If you would rather not use `qt-mode` and instead only use the `export-trace` mode, then you can skip this step.
+The configure step will take care of this.

-Qt5 is required to build and run the assignment.
+Qt5 is optionally required to build and run the assignment using qt-mode.
 Tested with Qt5 on Ubuntu 24.04.1.
 Installed Qt5 with the following command: (You'll probably need to run with sudo)

 ```